Use Cases¶

 Don't use yet (feature is on the roadmap)¶

 - You need snapshots or clones.
-They are planned for the open-source roadmap.
-The implementation will pay its cost at snapshot creation time only — see Project Status.
+They are planned for the roadmap.
+The performance penalty cost is paid once at snapshot creation time, not on every write — see Project Status.

 - You need raw block volumes.
-Planned for the open-source roadmap.
+Planned for the roadmap.
 MeshStor currently supports XFS-formatted volumes only.

 - You need an Ext4 filesystem.
-Planned for the open-source roadmap.
+Planned for the roadmap.
 MeshStor currently supports XFS only.

-drivesPerCopy ≥ 2(RAID10).
+- You need KubeVirt live migration support.
 Planned for paid customers.
-Online expansion currently works only whendrivesPerCopy=1. - You need KubeVirt live migration support.
-Planned for paid customers.
-Implemented as a controlled multi-attach shim that lets two pods on different nodes hold the same volume during the migration window.
+Implemented as a deliberately fake ReadWriteMany — a controlled multi-attach shim that lets two pods on different nodes hold the same volume during the live-migration window only.

 Use a different category entirely¶